 One of the most peculiar buildings in all of Europe can be found in Paris.
-Do you know all the facts about the Centre Pompidou?

 This multicultural complex is located in the middle of Paris and can easily be recognized by its high-tech avant-garde architectural design.

 In this post, you’ll discover the ultimate list of facts about the Centre Pompidou, an iconic attraction in the French capital.

 The Centre Pompidou, also known by its English name, the Pompidou Centre or its local name, the Beaubourg, is a multicultural complex bringing together various forms of art.

 - The Bibliothèque Publique d’Information (Public Information Library).

 - IRCAM, a centre for music and acoustic research.

 - The Musée National d’Art Moderne – The Museum of Modern Art

 The Museum of Modern Art is the biggest museum of modern art in Europe.
 Various exhibitions are held every year in the complex as well.